RJWoodhead/FRC3DP/Useful/Useful.md

 # Brackets (aka Gussets)

 * [Some simple brackets](Brackets) that fill in the gaps of the standard brackets you can get from AndyMark and Rev, with DXF files suitable for use with a CNC router.
 You will probably need to scale the DXFs by 25.4 after importing them because last time I checked, Fusion doesn't include the scale information in the DXF, despite that being possible.
 The Custom Short L-Bracket is particularly handy because you can use 4 of them to wrap around a 4-way intersection in your frame and attach a vertical strut.

+# T-Slot Goodies

+* [Some handy printable items that attach to T-Slot tubing](TSlot).
+Included are a bumper mount and a leg.
+I made these for the IntakePrototype project.